gitlocalize/blog/_i18n/en/_posts/2017-08-02-github-marketplace-launch.md

 GitHub introduces the new apps including [GitLocalize](https://gitlocalize.com) in their official blog post, ["Introducing seven new apps to GitHub Marketplace"](https://github.com/blog/2411-introducing-seven-new-apps-to-github-marketplace).
 Check out the article to know more about other cool apps on the marketplace.

-Go to our [app page](https://github.com/marketplace/gitlocalize) to find out more about our different pricing options and start the Free plan today!
+Go to our [app page](https://github.com/marketplace/gitlocalize) to find out more and sign up for a free account today!